liberdade-organizacao/github-blog/README.md

 ## Posts repository

-Your posts repository must contain an `index.json` file organized as a list of JSON objects containing the following fields:
+Your posts repository must contain an `index.blog.json` file organized as a list of JSON objects containing at least the following fields:

 - `link`: indicates what is the path to the file containing the post data
 - `title`: contains the blog post title